SLIM: Stealthy Low-Coverage Black-Box Watermarking via Latent-Space Confusion Zones: Related Work

 \textbf{Data Poisoning} focuses on disrupting the normal behavior of the target model at inference time by manipulating a subset of the training data \cite{ref40, ref41}.
 A poisoning attack typically aims to corrupt the utility of the model, including introducing performance degradation or shifting the decision boundary \cite{ref42}, or altering the output for specific triggers, such as misclassification for a specific category of sample \cite{ref43}.

-For our work, SLIM does not seek to (and should prevent) degrade the functional behavior of the model on downstream tasks.
+For our work, SLIM neither aims to nor should degrade the functional behavior of the model on downstream tasks.
 Instead, it embeds identifiable yet benign signals into the training data for ownership or usage verification.